Burrow, LSU cap magical season, beat Clemson 42-25 for title - WHIZ News

 When it was all over, Burrow puffed on a victory cigar as he made his way from the locker room to the postgame news conference.
 No one was about to tell him he couldn’t smoke inside.

-This season, the LSU hero has done just about whatever he wants.”
+This season, LSU’s newest football hero has done just about whatever he wants.

 “I don’t know about the whole hero thing,” Burrow said, “but I know this national championship will be remembered for a long time in Louisiana.”